-Applicants can pay their contribution online on the City's website, and contact the City's Customer Contact Centre to obtain an electronic payment receipt.
+Applicants can pay their contribution online on the City's website or in person at the City's Customer Service Centre (126 Church Street, Parramatta) and obtain a payment receipt.
 For development applications, applicants must pay their contribution before obtaining a construction certificate.
 For complying development, applicants must pay their contribution before commencing the complying development work.